 Optional four-speed automatic

-Safety Antilock brakes are standard, but they use a disc/drum setup, not the stronger four-wheel-disc type.
-An electronic stability system is standard.
+Safety Antilock brakes are standard, but they use a front disc/rear drum setup, not the stronger four-wheel-disc type.
+An electronic stability system with traction control is also standard.
 Safety features include:

 Six standard airbags, including side-impact airbags for the front seats and side curtain airbags for both rows